borntofrappe/rho/README.md

 ### general_dialog

 Outside of using the colors set through the theme widget set `resizeToAvoidBottomInset` to `false` so that the widgets included in the `body` of the scaffold widget do not translate as the keyboard appears.

+### text_input

+In the context of the dialog generated through the floating action button it is possible to use the focus node and to condition the floating action button itself.

+Following this option it is also possible to make the general dialog dismissible.
+Note that `barrierLabel` becomes necessary to allow the dismissible feature.

+It would be possible to make `TextInput` a stateless widget, since you ultimately manage the associated logic from `Home`.
+Ultimately I decided to maintain the stateful nature so that the widget manages the logic associated with the button, updating `_isEmpty` in the `onChanged` field.
+The controller and focus node are themselves lifted up to the parent widget.